microsoft/r-server-fraud-detection/_includes/datascientist_hdi.md

 <h2 id="step-8">Step 8: Prediction</h2>
 <hr />

 <p>In this step, we do prediction (scoring) on the model created in step 7.
 If Stage is “Dev” or “Prod”, the model object is loaded from model directory on edge node.
-If Stage is “Web Scoring”, the model object is directly passed.
+If Stage is “Web", the model object is directly passed.
 In “Dev” Stage, we will also create a hive table for the scored data set.
 The hive table will be ingested by PowerBI for visualization.</p>

 <h3>Input</h3>